vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 does not need fast local disks since queries will never page data from disk during queries.
-Similarly, for vectors indexed using inverted file, the instances don't need an awful amount of memory, but more memory can improve query performance due to caching.
+Similarly, for vectors indexed using inverted file, the instances don't need an awful amount of memory, but more memory can improve query performance due to page caching.

 The Vespa inverted index posting lists do not contain the vector data.
 Instead, vector data is stored using Vespa [paged tensor attributes](https://docs.vespa.ai/en/attributes.html#paged-attributes), a type of disk-backed memory mapped forward-index.
 The downside of not storing the vector data in the postings file is that paging in a vector from disk for distance calculation requires one additional disk seek.
-However, in our experience, local attached SSD disks are rarely limited by random seek, but by read GiB/s throughput bandwidth.
+However, in our experience, locally attached SSD disks are rarely limited by random seek but by GiB/s throughput bandwidth.

 ### Vector Dataset
-For experiments, we use the 1B *Microsoft SPACEV-1B* vector dataset:
+For our experiments with `HNSW-IF`, we use the 1B *Microsoft SPACEV-1B* vector dataset:

 >Microsoft SPACEV-1B is a new web search-related dataset released by Microsoft Bing for this competition.